Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Simulation Studies

 Figure \ref{fig:sim3A} illustrates the non-overlap ratio in the range of $[0,20]$, which shows a sharp increase at very low intervention values below $0.7$ and above $10$.
 In the following, we focus on the intervention region of $[0,6]$.

 Figure \ref{fig:sim3B} presents the true and estimated values for the three estimands.
-In regions where the non-overlap ratio is zero, the three estimands are indistinguishable.
-However, the standard estimand increases dramatically near an intervention value of $0$.
+In regions where the non-overlap ratio is zero, the three estimated curves are indistinguishable.
+However, the standard CDRC increases dramatically near an intervention value of $0$.
 As indicated by the non-overlap ratio, such values are nearly impossible to intervene on.
 In the data-generating process (see Appendix \ref{apd:sim3}), the truncated normal distribution excludes values below $0.2032$, causing the true curve of the trimmed estimand to terminate near this intervention value.
 This indicates that intervention values below $0.2032$ are strictly infeasible, representing a theoretical positivity violations and thus making counterfactual curve of trimming estimand unidentifiable below that threshold.
-Unlike the standard estimand, the proposed most feasible intervention estimand does not exhibit extreme values in regions with very low intervention, making it more robust and less prone to positivity issues.
+Unlike the standard CDRC, the proposed FDRC does not exhibit extreme values in regions with very low intervention, making it more robust and less prone to positivity issues.

-Figure \ref{fig:sim3C} demonstrates that the most feasible intervention estimand consistently achieves lower absolute bias, particularly in regions with positivity violations.
+Figure \ref{fig:sim3C} demonstrates that the FDRC consistently achieves lower absolute bias, particularly in regions with positivity violations.
 It effectively avoids large biases and maintains robust estimates even in areas with low or no non-overlap.
 While the trimming estimand also reduces bias, it becomes not estimable when the non-overlap ratio approaches $1$, as no samples are available in such scenarios.

 These findings underscore the practical utility of the proposed methods for complex data-generating processes with real-world significance.